jgerstmayr/EXUDYN/docs/RST/items/ObjectContactConvexRoll.rst

 with the coefficients of the hull \ :math:`a_i`\ .
 As a pre-Check for the contact two spheres are put into both ends of the object with the maximum radius and only if one of these is in contact.
 The contact point \ :math:`^{\mathrm{b}}{\mathbf{p}}_{\mathrm{m1,C}}`\  is calculated relative to the bodies marker \ ``m1``\  in the bodies local frame and transformed accordingly.
-The contact point C can for be calculated convex bodies by matching the derivative of the polynomial \ :math:`r(^bx)`\  with the gradient of the contact plane, shown in Fig. :ref:`fig-objectcontactconvexroll-sketch`\ , explained in detail in .
+The contact point C can for be calculated convex bodies by matching the derivative of the polynomial \ :math:`r(^bx)`\  with the gradient of the contact plane, shown in \ :numref:`fig-objectcontactconvexroll-sketch`\ , explained in detail in .
 At the contact point a normal force \ :math:`{\mathbf{f}}_{\mathrm{N}} = \begin{bmatrix} 0 & 0 & \mathrm{f}_{\mathrm{N}} \end{bmatrix}^T`\   with

 .. math::